 We hike with day-packs up to Sealy Tarns and Mueller Hut, enjoying views across two glaciers to the Mount Sefton icefall and Aoraki/Mt Cook.
 Towering moraine walls, glacial lakes, and the frequent rumbling of distance avalanches are reminders of nature's sheer power in this dynamic landscape.

 An alternative to this option is a helicopter ride with a local operator onto Tasman Glacier (NZ $575).
 Here, we attach crampons to our boots and marvel at the jagged landscape while exploring ice formations and possibly ice caves.
 This afternoon offers time to relax or visit the Sir Edmund Hillary Alpine Centre.
 Here, we learn of the park's natural history and the feats of pioneering mountaineers.

 Tonight is our last night of the trip and what a place to spend it!
 We're in the heart of the Southern Alps, surrounded by huge mountains of commanding presence.
 With luck, we can watch the summit of Aoraki/Mt Cook turn from white to pink with the sun's last rays.

 Accommodation: Camping or Lodge

 Before turning east to Canterbury we explore the Tasman Valley.
 The Tasman Glacier is the longest glacier in New Zealand.
 It is rapidly retreating and has an astonishing melt water lake at its snout.
-Make the most of being in this special place and wander around the glacial moraines and tarns.
+Enjoy wonderful vistas of Aoraki/Mt Cook from the moraine view point.
 Our final drive takes us across the plains to Christchurch where the tour ends at approx 6:00pm.